Part 2: Solutions

 "What do you think the theme of this story is?"

-Having conversations like these that encourage reflection on the content makes it easier to develop thinking skills and the ability to express ideas in words.
+Having conversations like these that encourage reflection on the content helps nurture both critical thinking skills and the ability to put thoughts into words.

 4

-At Parent-Teacher Meetings, simply asking "Is my child doing okay with English?" can make it hard to identify specific challenges.
-It is important to ask specifically about where the difficulties lie โ€” whether in vocabulary, writing, reading comprehension, or participation in discussions.
+At Parent-Teacher Meetings, simply asking "Is my child doing okay with English?" may not reveal the specific challenges they face.
+It is important to ask in concrete terms about where your child struggles โ€” whether it's vocabulary, writing, reading comprehension, or participation in discussions.

 "What areas does my child struggle with most?"